aseprite/api/api/plugin.md

 end
 ```

-Creates a new command that can be associated to keyboard shortcuts and
+Creates a new command that can be associated with keyboard shortcuts and
-it's added in the app menu in the specific `"group"`.
+is added to the app menu in the specified `"group"`.
 Groups are defined
 in the [`gui.xml` file](https://github.com/aseprite/aseprite/blob/main/data/gui.xml)
 inside the `<menus>` element.

 * `onclick`: Function to be called when the command is executed
   (clicked or an associated keyboard shortcut pressed).
-* `onenabled`: Optional function to know if the command should be
+* `onenabled`: Optional function to check if the command should be
   available (enabled or disabled).
 It should return true if the
   command can be executed right now.
 If this function is not specified,
   the command will always be available to be executed by the user.
-* `onchecked`: Optional function to know if the command should be checked or not.
-The function is called every time the command is displayed in a menu (e.g: a dropdown is opened).
-It should return true if it is checked.
-If this function is not specified, the command will be unchecked.
+* `onchecked`: Optional function to check whether the command should have a checkbox.
+This is called every time the command is displayed in a menu (e.g., when a dropdown is opened).
+It should return true if the command should have a checked checkbox next to it.

 ## Plugin:newMenuGroup()